FAQ (Frequently Asked Questions)

 Do network effects contradict commoditization?

-An independent framework built on the foundational theories that identifies five levels of reality at which strategic thinking operates: the individual mind, the AI-augmented mind, the product portfolio, the company, and the economy.
+An independent strategy framework built on the foundational theories that identifies five levels of reality at which strategic thinking operates: the individual mind, the AI-augmented mind, the product portfolio, the company, and the economy.
 It stands on its own and can be applied through games, courses, workshops, coaching, or self-directed study.
-The framework is described in full on its own page.
+The Five Business Big Pictures framework is described in full on the Strategy Framework page, which also includes a downloadable PDF with the entire account.

 Do the five strategy learning solutions need to be delivered in sequence?